camunda/camunda-docs-manual/content/reference/rest/history/decision-instance/get-decision-instance.md

 ---

-Retrieves a single historic decision instance according to the `HistoricDecisionInstance` interface in the engine.
+Retrieves a historic decision instance by id, according to the `HistoricDecisionInstance` interface in the engine.